Trustee Resolutions for Discretionary Trusts in Australia: Everything You Need to Know

 Do corporate trustees follow different rules?

-The rules are the same, but corporate trustees must ensure resolutions are signed by authorised directors in accordance with company law.
+The distribution rules are the same, but corporate trustees must ensure resolutions are signed by authorised directors in accordance with company law.

 What if I have a hybrid trust or unit trust?